[Updated July 2020]

 Nearby attractions: Visit the giant Pineapple in Bathurst and stop in for a pub lunch at the infamous Rat and Parrot in Grahamstown.

 This little town on the banks of the Great Fish River is steeped in history.
 The name is said to stem from the late 1700s when Suzanna van Aardt supplied provisions from her “Cookhouse” to transport riders while they waited to cross the river.
 History buffs will be fascinated visiting the Slachter’s Nek monument, the Thomas Pringle cairn and the Fairworld Fine Wool Museum.

 Nearby attractions: the Walter Battiss Museum in Somerset East and don’t miss out on the biltong festival held on the 17th and 18th June 2016.

 Next stop: Daggaboer farmstall, 225 km covered

 Voted the best farm stall in South Africa by Weg, like “Ronnie’s Sex Shop” the “dagga” is a playful misnomer.
 There are more than 50 homemade jams and preserves from which to choose, including slap hakskeentjies (onions in a mild mustard sauce), boeremeisies (apricots in almond-infused witblits), and turksvystroop (thick prickly pear syrup) as well as dried fruit, Dutch cheeses, biltong, dry wors, snug sheepskin slippers and mohair blankets.

-Next stop: Mountain Zebra National Park, 300 km covered
+Next stop: Mountain Zebra National Park